apexskier/nova-eslint/CONTRIBUTING.md

 Turn on extension development in Nova in Preferences > General > Extension Development.
 If you've installed the extension from the Extension Library, disable it, then activate the local one with Extensions > Activate Project as Extension.

-**note** Running the watcher can cause a lot of restarts of the extension, which often causes Nova's extension service to crash.
-I'd recommend building manually instead.
-If the extension service crashes, deactivate the project as an extension and reactivate it.

 ### Debugging

 Use the Extension Console in Nova to debug the extension.
 I haven't found a way to get a debugger attached to the JavaScriptCore context.